 A phenomenological approach to the experiential nature of performance, and gender/queer theories and dramaturgies. (queer; gender and sexuality; directing and dramaturgy; phenomenology and affect theories)

-Alyson is currently supervising practice-led PhDs and MFAs, including work on questions of dramaturgy, directing and scenography.
-She has supervised research higher degrees focusing on gender and sexuality in performance, particularly queer performance/dramaturgies.
-She is very happy to hear from potential students hoping to work either through practice or library/fieldwork based methods.
+Alyson is currently supervising practice-led and traditional PhDs and MFAs, including work on questions of queer performance and dramaturgies.
+As well as focusing on gender and sexuality in performance she supervises work on dramaturgy, directing and making new work.
+She is happy to hear from potential students hoping to work either through practice or library/fieldwork based methods.